lnguyenh/aoc-python/README.md

 ### Ideas when stuck :)
 - Binary search.
-Conditions: results can be sorted, and integers.
+Conditions: results can be sorted, and integers, and we have an easy "test function".
 See 2019 day 14 part 2